10 Best Foods for Diabetes

 Here are 10 top foods for diabetics that are nutrient-packed powerhouses to help you control your blood sugar and stay healthy.

 Pictured Recipe: Turkish Spice Mix

 This fragrant spice has been shown to lower cholesterol and keep blood sugar more stable.
-Just 1/4 teaspoon of cinnamon per day improved fasting blood sugar and cholesterol levels in one study published in the journal Diabetes Care, and other studies have shown similar effects.
+In a 2019 study in the International Journal of Food Science, researchers found that participants who included 3-6 grams (about 1-2 teaspoons) of cinnamon a day in their diet had lower blood glucose levels.
 Get your cinnamon fix by sprinkling it into smoothies, yogurt, oatmeal or even your coffee.
 Another plus for cinnamon?
 It adds flavor to your food without adding sugar or salt.

 Walnuts in particular have been shown to help fight heart disease and can improve blood sugar levels, all thanks to walnuts' high levels of polyunsaturated fats.
 These healthy fats have been shown to help prevent and slow the progression of conditions like diabetes and heart disease.
 Almonds, pistachios and pecans also contain these beneficial fats.
 Nuts are low in carbohydrates and high in protein and fat, which makes them good for stabilizing blood sugar.
-Just be sure to watch your serving size.
-A 1/4-cup portion of shelled walnuts clocks in at 164 calories.
+Just keep an eye on your serving size, as a small amount of nuts goes a long way.
+A 1/4-cup portion of shelled walnuts clocks in at 164 calories, per the USDA.